elliottslaughter/integrity-checker/README.md

 ## TODO

-  * Checksum the database itself (i.e. encode the database in memory, compute checksum(s), and write the database prefixed by size and checksum(s))
   * Consider whether compression of the database should be included
   * Traverse files in parallel when building the initial database
   * Measure performance and see if any of the major components (e.g. the